I once read “watering bonsai trees takes years to learn”. How strange, I thought. Why would it take so long to learn such a simple thing?

-There are many variables when it comes to watering any container plants.
+There are many variables when it comes to watering any container plants, especially bonsai trees.
 These are a few of the basic questions to ask:

 Watering bonsai instructions should read something like “keep evenly moist”, “keep wet” or “allow to dry out a little between waterings”.

 Watering bonsai too much can be as big a problem as not enough.
 It’s important that plants are not over-watered.
 Be especially careful with succulent plants such as bonsai Jade.

 How often should you water?
 Many beginners will not like this answer . . . . . .